How Much Does a Tankless Water Heater Cost?

 When choosing a tankless water heater, be sure to factor in the quality of materials and warranties before jumping to the cheapest option on the market.
 While it’s possible to get a low-cost unit at Home Depot, most units purchased at stores like this can void any warranties offered by manufacturers.

 Heat Exchanger Material

 The kind of heat exchanger inside your tankless water heater will also affect the cost of your unit.
 Most commonly, heat exchangers are made of two materials: copper and stainless steel.
 While the heat exchanger impacts the overall cost (usually between $500 to $1,000), copper heat exchangers tend to have a shorter lifespan than stainless steel heat exchangers.

 Check out this article on Copper vs. Stainless Steel Heat Exchangers for a more in-depth look at the difference between the two.

-You may be surprised to learn that, even if you purchase a tankless water heater, there are some materials that are not included with the water heater that need to be installed, like a set of isolation valves for yearly maintenance.
+You may be surprised to learn that there are some materials not included with a tankless water heater purchased required for installation.
+A set of isolation valves are required for yearly maintenance, for example.